motine/samplebox/README.md

 sudo systemctl enable samplebox sudo systemctl start samplebox # start the service immediately sudo systemctl status samplebox # check its status
-# download sounds (also see below)
+# download sounds
 cd ~/samplebox/samples
+# see below
+sudo systemctl restart samplebox # reload the new samples
 ```

 Now you can **need add sounds, because the ones provided here are just silence**.
 To add/change sounds, please create files in the `samples` folder.
 Their filename should be a number between 1 and 8 with a leading 0.
+After changing samples, please restart the service (see above).
 The sound files must be uncompressed wav files.
 Example filename: `samples/01.wav`.

 For example, please see [this site](http://www.orangefreesounds.com/category/sound-effects/funny-sounds/page/2/) to download sound effects.